ajwdewit/agera5tools/doc/user_guide.rst

 For this guide we will mostly use the default settings which are already defined in the `agera5tools.yaml` file.
 It will set up agera5tools for a region including Bangladesh for a single year (2022).
 This will lead to a relatively small database file of 1.3 Gb.
 Be aware that choosing a large region, will very quickly lead to a large database and in such cases other database solutions should be chosen.
+Moreover, for large areas agera5tools will require a considerable amount of computer memory because it converts a month of AgERA5 data into a pandas dataframe which must be held in-memory.

 Logging
 .......